-The present thesis titled "Ab-initio investigations on structure, electronic, transport and optical propertied of bimetallic nano structures such as Au-Pd, Au-Pt, Au-Ag" can be summarized as follows.
+The thesis titled "ab-initio investigations of structure, electronic, transport and optical propertied of bimetallic nano structures such as Au-Pd, Au-Pt and Au-Ag" is divided in 6 chapters as follows:

-Chapter 1 deals with the introductory aspects of the subject, that is nano structures specifying the focus on one-dimensional structures.
-It starts from the definition of 1D structures followed by the discussion of its possible applications.
+Chapter 1 is devoted to the introductory aspects of the subject, that is nano structures specifying the focus on 1D structures.
+Starting from the definition of 1D structures and it possible application, a brief about two experimental methods, Scanning Tunnelling Microscope and Mechanically Controlled Break Junction experiment for fabrication of 1D structure is discussed.
 A detailed review of the pioneering work on 1D structures with the emphasis on theoretical aspects of early experiments is presented.
 The review section ends with briefing about the work done so far and our motive and aims of the present study.